 An award-winning instrumental band program is available to students in grades 4-8.
 After-school keyboard and guitar lessons and art classes are available to students who want to deepen their experience in these areas of the Arts.

-In 2014 Saint Peter's joined Project Lead the Way (PLTW) as the first school in the state of Maryland to implement Launch, the PLTW curriculum for elementary grades.
-PLTW instructional modules are now implemented in grades K-8.
+In 2014, Saint Peter's joined Project Lead the Way (PLTW) as the first school in the state of Maryland to implement Launch, the PLTW curriculum for elementary grades.
 Teachers at every grade level present science, technology, engineering, and math challenges that require students to work collaboratively, using high level thinking skills, to solve real life problems.
 Through PLTW Launch teachers participate in training that equips them with the content, skills, and pedagogy required to teach PLTW modules.
 Students engage in design problems that use technology, robotics, and everyday materials to explore topics such as energy, light and sound, motion and stability, and gravity.
 PLTW Launch inspires in students a passion for and confidence in STEM subjects, encouraging them to continue to explore and study in these areas.